MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-best-practices-automatic-diagnostic-log-collection.md

 Scanning for automatic log collection occurs within a sliding window.
 If there are one or more alerts, a single log collection is queued for that window.
 After log collection, the next alert scanning is suppressed until around 30 mins.

-When automatic log collection is enabled and diagmostic logs are being collected:
+When automatic log collection is enabled and diagnostic logs are being collected:
-- If an operator creates an on-demand diagnostic log using **Help and Support**, the on-demand log collection begins after automatc log collection is complete.
+- If an operator creates an on-demand diagnostic log using **Help and Support**, the on-demand log collection begins after automatic log collection is complete.
 - If an operator creates an on-demand diagnostic log using PEP, the on-demand log collection begins while automatic log collection is still in progress.

 Running on-demand diagnostic log using PEP in parallel with automatic log collection should not cause conflicts.
 But as a best practice, you should run them separately because they collect data from the same set of endpoints.